noahnkr/portfolio-site/public/posts/linear-perceptron.md

 </div>

-If the data points **are linearly seperable**, our perceptron algorithm is **guaranteed** by the [Perceptron Convergence Theorem](https://www.geeksforgeeks.org/deep-learning/perceptron-convergence-theorem-in-neural-networks/) to find a set of weights $w$ that correctly classifies every point in a _finite_ number of steps.
+If the data points are **linearly seperable**, our perceptron algorithm is **_guaranteed_** by the [Perceptron Convergence Theorem](https://www.geeksforgeeks.org/deep-learning/perceptron-convergence-theorem-in-neural-networks/) to find a set of weights $w$ that correctly classifies every point in a _finite_ number of steps.

-If the data points **are not lineary seperable**, no straight-line classifier can perfectly seperate them.
-In this case, the perceptron will continue adjusting its weights indefinitely, oscilatting between solutions without every reaching a perfect classification.
-That's why we usually set a **maximum number of iterations** or another stopping condition to prevent infinite training.
+If the data points are **not lineary seperable**, no straight-line classifier can perfectly seperate them.
+In this case, the perceptron will continue adjusting its weights indefinitely, oscilatting between solutions without ever reaching a perfect classification.
+That's why we usually set a limit on the maximum number of iterations or another stopping condition to prevent infinite training.

 ## The XOR Problem

-The XOR (exclusive OR) is a logical operation that results in _true_ if and only if one of input is _true_ and the other is _false_.
+The XOR (exclusive OR) is a logical operation that results in _true_ if and only if one of its input is _true_ and the other is _false_.
 We can represent this behavior as both a truth table and a set of points on a 2D plane.

 <div className="inline-display">